 And everyone went home with a half dozen sketches that will help them enjoy making this block over and over for simple projects such as table toppers or full size quilts.

 The instructions are illustrated with photos and use Marti Michell's Set H, Large Hexagons Plus ($20) and 2" Kite & Crown Set ($14).
-If you can't find these at your local quilt shop, e-mail me at firstname.lastname@example.org -- I don't have them listed on a website at this point but I always have them in stock for my workshop and shipping is usually around $3 for first class postage in the USA.
-And of course, I pieced it using the chain-piecing technique from my DVD, Set-In Piecing Simplified.
+If you can't find these at your local quilt shop, you can purchase them direct from Marti Michell HERE.
+And of course, I pieced it using the chain-piecing technique from my instuctional PDF, Set-In Piecing Simplified, also in my Etsy shop.